lindacom/main-php-website-2021/projects/shopping cart/README.md

  ```
 To set session time limit:

-1.Store the current time in a session variable
+1. Store the current time in a session variable
-2.set a time limit in seconds
+2. set a time limit in seconds
-3.compare session variable + time liit to current time
+3. compare session variable + time liit to current time

 If less, log user out and destroy session
 otherwise, update session variable to current time